CCEA Adaptive Assessments

 CCEA Adaptive Assessments give teachers both numeric and diagnostic information.
-Following pilot standardisation, outcomes and reports will be available after each pupil assessment is completed.
+Outcomes and reports will be available after each pupil assessment is completed.

 Outcomes and reports developed from the pilots are intended to help schools to identify individual pupils’ strengths and areas for improvement, plan learning and teaching, set targets, monitor progress and establish a baseline for pupil performance.

 The assessment outcomes and reports we are currently developing include: